 In the 1950s, both the British Medical Association and the American Medical Association confirmed the efficacy of hypnotherapy as official policy.
-They claimed: "For the past hundred years there has been an abundance of evidence that psychological and physiological changes could be produced by hypnotism which was worth study on their own account, and also that such changes might be of great service in the treatment of patients."
+They claimed: "For the past hundred years there has been an abundance of evidence that psychological and physiological changes could be produced by hypnotism which was worth study on their account, and also that such changes might be of great service in the treatment of patients."

 In 2001, the British Psychological Society reported that: "Enough studies have now accumulated to suggest that the inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry and psychotherapy."

-Hypnotherapy is different, why?
+Hypnotherapy is different.
+Why?

 The core difference between hypnotherapy and other methods is depth and speed.
-Using hypnotherapy techniques like relaxation, guided imagery, and the trance state, therapists are able to access the subconscious more quickly than traditional methods.
+Using hypnotherapy techniques like relaxation, guided imagery, and the trance state, therapists can access the subconscious more quickly than traditional methods.
 Traditional methods may take weeks, months, or years to uncover the subconscious reasons behind issues that are manifesting in clients.
 With hypnotherapy, these reasons can be found in as little as one session.

 The subconscious mind is where we store everything that has ever happened in our lives.
 Therefore, it is much more efficient to do therapy while in the unconscious state, using hypnotherapy to access these moments in our lives that have impacted us.
 This results in greater awareness of one's issues.
 With this awareness comes the ability to recognise the cause of behaviours that one desires to change.